 Educational Signs 2018

 Iconic San Clemente Pier is a destination for over 2 million people each year, many of who come to see the unique views of the Pacific Ocean and surrounding areas.
 To enhance the experience, there are educational signs on the Pier.
 Unfortunately, over the years these signs have become worn and in many cases vandalized.
 PierPride is proud to be replacing these signs.
-Thanks to the generosity of PSI (Public Safety Industries) a local San Clemente sign designer and fabricator, new signs will be installed May 2018.
+Thanks to the generosity of PSI (Public Safety Industries) a local San Clemente sign designer and fabricator, new signs were installed May 2019.
 Our proud sponsors include: Casa Romantica Cultural Center and Gardens (sponsoring the Casa Romantica sign), The Kirk Steele Family (sponsoring Dolphins,) Dana Wharf Sportfishing and Whale Watching (sponsoring Whales), Ocean Festival (sponsoring Seagulls and Pelicans), The San Clemente Rotary Club (sponsoring Seal Rock and Cotton’s Point), Catalina Express (sponsoring San Clemente Island and Catalina Island), and an anonymous donor (sponsoring West Reef and Dana Headlands.

 Fishing Line Recycling Canisters 2018